 Single Sign-On Background

-Allows users to a have a single login for multiple applications
+SSO Allows users to a have a single login for multiple applications.

-User do not store passwords in BuyerQuest, their password is controlled via an external application from the Identity Provider, known as an IDP.
+User do not store passwords in BuyerQuest.
+Passwords are controlled via an external application from the Identity Provider, known as an IDP.

-Access to BuyerQuest, active/inactive users, etc are controlled by the customer
+Access to BuyerQuest is controlled by the client.

-Users do not see a login screen when connecting if they are already logged in to their SSO
+Users do not see a login screen when connecting if they are already logged in through SSO.

 Glossary of Terms